FAQ

 The valuation date runs the model as if it were executed on that historical date.

-The model uses the financial data available at that time and compares the result with the market price around that date.
+The model uses the financial data available at that time and compares the result with the market close on or before that date when stored history exists.
 Reset returns the view to today.

 What does the discount rate control?